alicia-perez-diez/lab-eda-bivariate/README.md

-## Lab - EDA Bivariate Analysis: Diving into Amazon UK Product Insights Part II
+## Lab. - EDA Bivariate Analysis: Diving into Amazon UK Product Insights Part II

 **Objective**: Delve into the dynamics of product pricing on Amazon UK to uncover insights that can inform business strategies and decision-making.